bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 - Monitoring:
 This would allow one to be aware of issues with the AWS servers should they arise.

+- DB class:
+It would have made sense to extract interactions with the database into it's own class.

 - Continuous deployment:
 This would have been useful since the app would never be deployed without running tests first.
 This wasn't a major issue in the end since serverless makes it so easy to deploy the app.